-Among awards and recognition, Nisbet has been a Visiting Shorenstein Fellow on the Media, Politics, and Public Policy at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, a Google Science Communication Fellow, and an Osher Fellow at The Exploratorium science center.
-He currently serves as a member of the National Academies Roundtable Committee on Public Interfaces in the Life Sciences, as an affiliate researcher at the Center for Climate Communication at George Mason University, and as an affiliate faculty member with the Climate Change Institute at the University of Maine.
-He also serves as a research advisor to Momentus, a MacArthur Foundation-funded campaign to empower Americans to work together on solutions to climate change.
+Among awards and recognition, he has been a Visiting Shorenstein Fellow at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, a Google Science Communication Fellow, and is currently a member of the National Academies Roundtable Committee on Public Interfaces in the Life Sciences.
+He serves on the editorial boards for Public Understanding of Science and the International Journal of Press/Politics; and he is an affiliated researcher with the Climate Change Institute at the University of Maine and the Center for Climate Change Communication at George Mason University.

 In 2011, the editors at the journal Nature recommended Nisbet’s research as “essential reading for anyone with a passing interest in the climate change debate,” and the New Republic highlighted his work as a “fascinating dissection of the shortcomings of climate activism.”
-According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 1200 times (H-Index = 20), and according to Google Scholar more than 3400 times (H-Index = 29).
+According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 1400 times (H-Index = 21), and according to Google Scholar more than 4200 times (H-Index = 29).
 In terms of scholarly impact, these metrics rank him among the top 1 percent of communication researchers worldwide.

-Effective societal engagement, however, is a two-way challenge; requiring research that focuses not only on the public but that also examines the communication assumptions and practices of experts and their organizations.
-On this topic, in two recent co-authored studies, I examined how members of the American Association for the Advancement of Science and the UK Royal Society view the public and the media and how these views influence their communication-related activities.
+Effective societal engagement, however, is a two-way challenge; requiring research that focuses not only on the public but that also examines the communication assumptions and practices of experts, advocates and their organizations.
+On this topic, in a series of studies, I have examined how members of the American Association for the Advancement of Science and the UK Royal Society view the public, the media, and politics and the impact of these views on their communication-related activities.

 Serving as a central intermediary between experts, advocates and the public are journalists and their media organizations.
 In this area, I have conducted a number of studies evaluating coverage of climate change, food biotechnology, biomedical research and other science-related policy debates.
-Using content analysis and in depth interviews, I have analyzed the factors that shape patterns of news attention, how journalists frame or define these issues, and the extent to which journalists may engage in false balance.
+Using content analysis and in depth interviews, I have analyzed the factors that shape patterns of news attention, and how journalists frame or define these issues.